jivanpal/drat/src/commands/README.md

 This directory contains one `.c` source file for each command which Drat supports.
-To add support for new commands, we use a system similar to that of `git`, where new commands are declared in `src/commands.h` once thery are implemented.
+To add support for new commands, we use a system similar to that of `git`, where new commands are declared in `src/commands.h` once they are implemented.
 To add a new command `my-command`, do the following:

 1. Create a file `src/commands/my-command.c` where your command will be defined.